-Referring back to my hand-drawn plan above, our garden also consists of 4 larger beds with edges made from 4″x4″ pieces of wood.
-These are what I call my ‘nontraditional’ raised beds since I do have to walk on the soil when planting and harvesting.
-They are about 9’x20′ although some have the corners angled.
-These larger beds are to grow corn, potatoes, dry beans and sprawling squashes.
-In the beginning I was tempted to till them under, but what I read about tilling put me off it for good:
+Our garden also consists of 4 larger beds with edges made from 4″x4″ pieces of wood.
+These are what I call my “nontraditional raised beds” since I do have to walk on the soil some when planting and harvesting.
+They are about 9’x20′ and I use these larger beds to grow corn wee-free, potatoes, dry beans, squash and pumpkins.

 Tilling actually PRODUCES more weeds!